 In opera Ms. Pease has sung roles for the Santa Fe Opera, Seattle Opera, Pacific Chamber Opera, Metropolitan Manila Theatre, and the Florida State Opera at FSU.
 Her roles include Dorabella in Cosi fan tutte, Cherubino in Le Nozze di Figaro, Ottavia in L'incoronazione di Poppea, Hänsel in Hänsel und Gretel, Dido in Dido and Aeneas, Concepcion in L'Heure espagnole, Nicklausse/Muse in Les Contes d'Hoffmann, and Lady Angela in Patience, among others.
 Orchestral engagements include appearances with the Seattle Symphony, Manila Symphony, Tallahassee Symphony, and the Huntington Symphony (West Virginia).

 Pease holds the Doctor of Music degree in Voice/Opera Performance from Florida State University where she also taught as a Graduate Assistant.
-She has served as adjunct faculty member in the Department of Music at Pacific Lutheran University (Tacoma, Washington), and as Assistant Professor of Music (Voice and Lyric Diction) in the School of Music at Converse College, where she also served as Chair of the Performance Department.
+She has served as adjunct faculty member in the Department of Music at Pacific Lutheran University (Tacoma, Washington), and as Assistant Professor of Music (Voice and Lyric Diction) in the Petrie School of Music at Converse College, where she also served as Chair of the Performance Department.

 In 2000 Ms. Pease was invited as guest professor of voice to give private instruction and master classes for 20 singers at the Hochschule für Musik und Theater Felix Mendelssohn-Bartholdy in Leipzig, Germany.
 Since that time her affiliation with the Hochschule, the oldest conservatory in Europe, has afforded opportunities for Ohio University students.

 In 2003 Pease performed and taught in Argentina, where she led master classes and presented concerts at music conservatories in Mendoza and in Buenos Aires, together with colleagues, Alejandro Cremaschi (piano), Alison Brown Sincoff (flute), and Matthew James (saxophone).
 In 2004 she was invited to perform at the 48th annual convention of National Association of Teachers of Singing (NATS), held in New Orleans.
 She was co-director and subsequently director of the Ohio University Fine Arts Study Program in London in spring quarter 2007, 2008, and 2010.
-October 2014 marked her twelfth appearance at the Autumn Arts Festival in Tuscany, held near Siena, Italy, where she co-presents lecture demonstrations on Italian Opera with stage director, Lincoln Clark.
+October 2015 will mark her thirteenth appearance at the Autumn Arts Festival in Tuscany, held near Siena, Italy, where she co-presents lecture demonstrations on Italian Opera with stage director, Lincoln Clark.
 Pease founded Friends of Opera at Ohio, which is dedicated to providing scholarships for Ohio University students with operatic potential.
 Chair of the Voice Division from 2001 to 2011, she is now Associate Professor Emerita and lives in Edmonds, WA.

 Patricia Pease (Top of page)